Stalius4/qbtorrent-telegram-rss-bot/README.md

 # Telegram Movie Bot

-**Note:** AI assistance was used only for creating and refining this README file.
+Note: AI assistance was used only for creating and refining this README file.
+My outcome is to learn how to read documentation and write code from start to finish without relying on AI-generated code, thereby reinforcing my ability to create code and solve problems myself.
 ## Description

 This is a learning project aimed at creating a Telegram bot that automatically notifies users about new movies available from a specified RSS feed.
 The bot also provides a button to download the movie directly to a Raspberry Pi using qBittorrent.